Leah Remini Slams Beck’s Scientology Denial as ‘Pussy Move’

 Still, Beck is doubling down on his exit from the mysterious organization.

-As a freshly-published New Yorker profile notes, “the question of Beck’s religious affiliation has preoccupied the music press for years; it is cited in nearly every article written about him.”
+As a freshly published New Yorker profile notes, “the question of Beck’s religious affiliation has preoccupied the music press for years; it is cited in nearly every article written about him.”
 Beck addressed the topic as he often has—declaring songwriting, not Scientology, to be his priority.

 “I’ve so devoted myself to music that it’s kind of my main thing, and religion hasn’t been a central part of my life,” Beck said.
 “There’s a misconception that I’m a Scientologist.
-There was a period of time, maybe in the early 2000s, where my family recommended I get some counselling.
+There was a period of time, maybe in the early 2000s, where my family recommended I get some counseling.
 But, beyond that, it hasn’t been something I’ve actively pursued.”